EventStore/documentation/docs/server/5.0/server/introduction/clients.md

 ## HTTP

-Event Store also offers an HTTP-based interface, based specifically on the [AtomPub protocol](http://tools.ietf.org/html/rfc5023).
+EventStoreDB also offers an HTTP-based interface, based specifically on the [AtomPub protocol](http://tools.ietf.org/html/rfc5023).
 As it operates over HTTP, this is less efficient, but nearly every environment supports it.

 ### Event Store supported clients